nodecg/nodecg/tutorials/sounds.md

 <iframe src='https://gfycat.com/ifr/PrestigiousShyGoldeneye' frameborder='0' scrolling='no' width='640' height='426.6666666666667' allowfullscreen></iframe>

-`defaultFiles`s are audio files that you ship with your bundle.
+`defaultFile`s are audio files that you ship with your bundle.
 They will be available to that specific cue as a "Default" option in that cue's dropdown select on the Mixer.

 If your bundle has at least one cue that is `assignable`, it will gain a "Sounds" [Asset]{@tutorial assets} category.